 - 1 pound cooked ham I used thinly sliced deli ham, bite size pieces

 - 3 cups chicken broth or veggie broth

 - 5 tablespoons any allowed butter vegan or otherwise

 - 5 tablespoons cassava flour or any rice flour

 - 2 cups unsweetened non-dairy milk** I used unsweetened So Delicious Coconut Milk, in the green carton

 - 1 teaspoon black pepper or to taste

-- Optional Garnishes: cooked chopped bacon shredded cheese, sliced green onion
+- cooked chopped bacon shredded cheese, sliced green onions

 Bring to a boil and gently simmer until the potatoes are tender, about 10-15 minutes.

 Lightly mash the potatoes with a fork or potato masher, right inside the stockpot, no need to remove them first.
 This mashing helps deliver the dairy-free creaminess to the soup.
 Alternately, you can use